Every week I talk to at least one woman who wants to go back to work after a career break but she’s stuck.

 I find it so much easier to see what is unique and special about others than to recognise this in myself.
 Maybe that’s you too.

-Definitely one of the things that women love about my Career Confidence masterclass is the objective feedback from other women who can really identify with your situation.
+Definitely one of the things that women love about my Career Confidence workshop is the objective feedback from other women who can really identify with your situation.

 3 – Investigate Returner programmes